The Meaningful Image

 Do you offer payment plans?

-Unless noted, most workshop payments are due in full at the time of registration.
+Some workshops do have a non-refundable, transferable deposit, but unless noted, a workshop payment is due in full at the time of registration.
 We do understand that sometimes it makes sense to be able to pay for the cost of a workshop over time.
 If you want to discuss that as an option, please contact us and we can figure out something that will work for you to be able to attend the workshop.
-If you want to discuss that as an option, please contact me and we can figure out something that will work for you to be able to attend the workshop.